 Puppy & Kitten Care

 Getting your new puppy or kitten off to a healthy start sets the stage for their lives as healthy adults.
 Regular physical examinations, core and elective vaccinations, fecal testing for parasites, and deworming are all important elements of ensuring good health for your puppy or kitten.
-Our knowledgeable staff can help your family learn about potty training your pup, performing nail trims on your puppy or kitten, dietary recommendations, and potential health hazards for your new pet.
+Our knowledgeable staff can teach your family about potty training your pup, performing nail trims on your puppy or kitten, dietary recommendations, and potential health hazards for your new pet.

-Spaying and neutering are additional topics to consider; the appropriate age for the timing of sterilization surgery may vary upon the species and breed of your pet.
-You may also want to consider Pet Health Insurance – a great way to get your new little family member off to a good start.
-Last but not least, you’ll also want to consider whether your new puppy or kitten may need preventives such as monthly heartworm prevention, and flea/tick preventives.
-We realize that adding a new family pet can come with lots of questions… but don’t forget, we’re here to help, so please don’t hesitate to call.
+Spaying and neutering are procedures to consider; the appropriate age for the timing of sterilization surgery may vary upon the species and breed of your pet.
+We will explain the importance of keeping your pet free of parasites by discussing your options of flea, tick, heartworm, and intestinal parasite prevention.
+We realize that adding a new family pet can come with lots of questions… but we’re here to help, so please don’t hesitate to call.

 Wellness Care

-Every pet that comes in for an appointment gets a through exam by a doctor or veterinary technician.
+Every pet that comes in for an appointment gets a thorough exam by a veterinarian or veterinary technician.
 We offer annual vaccines (DHLPP and FVR/Feleuk/Calici), Rabies (1 year and 3 year), and elective vaccines (Bordetella and Lyme).
 We also carry puppy/kitten vaccines for those animals that are less than 9 weeks old.
 A HVH staff member would be happy to answer any questions you have about vaccinations and vaccination schedules.

 Senior Pet Care